• Skip to primary navigation

 Notes

-• Recipe makes 4-6 sandwiches depending on how much people eat.
+• Recipe makes enough for 4-6 sandwiches depending on how much you stuff them.
+Halve every ingredient to make the recipe for 2 sandwiches.

 • Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.